misavojtova/project-nasa/README.md

 <h3 align="center">DISCOVER THE COSMOS</h3>
 This Project was built by a group of Junior Web Developers for learning purposes at Wild Code School.
-The main idea of the project is fetching data from NASA API.
+The main idea of the project is fetching data from <a href="https://api.nasa.gov/">NASA API</a>.
 We created an input search bar to search through NASA Image Library and search for Astronomy Pictures/Videos according to an input date.
 Last part of the project focuses on animations and redirects to Reddit.

   <p align="center">
     <br />